Era Infra Engineering Ltd.

-However as the Company does not have average net profits for the three immediatelypreceding financial years the Section 135(5) of the Act pertaining to spending of 2% ofaverage net profits of the company for immediately preceding three financial years anddisclosure required to be given under Section 135(5) of the Act and Rule 8 of Companies(Corporate Social Policy) Rules 2014 are not applicable to the Company for thefinancial year 2015-16.
+However as the Company does not have average net profits for the three immediatelypreceding financial years the Section 135(5) of the Act pertaining to spending of 2% ofaverage net profits of the company for immediately preceding three financial years anddisclosure required to be given under Section 135(5) of the Act and Rule 8 of Companies(Corporate Social Policy) Rules 2014 are not applicable to the Company for thefinancial year 2016-17.

 Your Company treats its "human resources" as one of its most importantassets.

 Your Company continuously invests in attraction retention and development of talent onan ongoing basis.
 A number of programs that provide focused people attention are currentlyunderway.
 Your Company thrust is on the promotion of talent internally through jobrotation and job enlargement.

 CONSOLIDATED FINANCIAL STATEMENTS

 In accordance with Section 129 of the Companies Act 2013 Consolidated FinancialStatements are attached and form part of the Annual Report and the same shall be laidbefore the ensuing AGM along with the Financial Statements of the Company.